shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 - Provide a list of popular multimodal embedding models: Voyage, Cohere, Google Embeddings on Vertex AI (not Gemini Dev), OpenAI CLIP (available on Hugging Face).
 - Also highlight that this is not a complete ColPali implementation, as we do not patch the image before embedding or use the ColBERT reranker.
 Since running `colpali` requires a GPU, we wanted to keep the example lightweight by leveraging Gemini and focusing on how multimodal works in general.
 - Specify that the official `colpali` implementation can be found on GitHub at `illuin-tech/colpali` (we can load the model from Hugging Face).
 - Give step-by-step examples from `Section 3 ("Implementing multimodal RAG for images and text")` of the provided Notebook.
 Follow the code flow from the Notebook, highlighting each code cell step by step, while utilizing the markdown/text cells for inspiration.
+Avoid using code from other sections of the Notebook.
 -  **Section length**: 500 words (Don't count the code)

 ## Section 8: Building multimodal AI agents